Integrate Zapp Unique Coupon Upload

 Campaigns with coupon codes prior to 11/23/2020

 The setup for campaigns containing coupon codes changed as of 11/23.
-Update your campaigns based on the following steps to ensure that they will function correctly:
+Update your campaigns based on the following steps to ensure that they function correctly:

-- Update the code in your static variable:
+1. Update the code in your static variable:

 {% assign coupon_code = app.unique_coupons.generate_coupon(rule_id: 'example code', email: customer.email) %}

-Update our placeholders for "coupon_code" and "example code" with your own names for the static variable and the rule_id. - Copy the resulting code.
+Update the placeholders for "coupon_code" and "example code" with your own names for the static variable and the rule_id.

-- Drag-and-drop a Raw HTML block to the top of your email.
+3. Drag-and-drop a Raw HTML block to the top of your email.

-- Paste the code from the static variable into the Raw HTML block.
+4. Paste the code from the static variable into the Raw HTML block.

-- Return to the bottom of your email and delete the static variable, by clicking on the X icon.
+5. Return to the bottom of your email and delete the static variable, by clicking on the X icon.